Your complete HRMS RFP guide and template

 Each requirement in this section should indicate the priority, timing, justification/reason, any integration or configurability requirements and any additional expectations.
 At a minimum, consider what functionality people need under each of the following HR automation headings and issues:

 These are the features that are not directly related to a particular HR process, more the detail of how to access those processes.
-There are two fundamental issues to address: Deployment – cloud or on-premises?
+There are two fundamental issues to address: Deployment – cloud or on-premise?
 Mobile access? (including consideration of downloadable apps, and how the system will impact your BYOD policy).

 Having laid out your wants and wishes, you need to be crystal-clear about you want vendors to respond to your HRMS RFP.
 Not least because the more specific you are, the more uniform in format, layout and detail the responses will be.
 Therefore making them easier to compare and evaluate.
 Include the following headings in this section:

-Our customizable HRMS RFP template
+A customizable HRMS RFP template for your organization

 HRMS RFP response format